Gas cookers vs electric cookersby Jane Darling

 Tricky to clean.
 Gas hobs are more fiddly to clean than flat ceramic or induction hobs

-Installation As with any gas-powered appliance, you'll need to enlist the services of a qualified professional accredited by the Gas Safe Register (previously Corgi registered) to install your gas or dual fuel cooker.
-Look for recommended gas engineers in your area on Which?
-Local.
+Installation As with any gas-powered appliance, you'll need to enlist the services of a qualified professional accredited by the Gas Safe Register (previously known as Corgi registered) to install your gas or dual fuel cooker.

 Electric cooker pros